Observational Evidence for Primordial Black Holes: A Positivist Perspective: Potential Solutions to Cosmic Problems

 One expects a large population of pulsars in the Galactic centre but none have been detected within the innermost $20\,$pc and there is a lack of old pulsars even at much larger distances~\cite{Bower:2018mta}.
 This may be accounted for if the Galactic halo comprises PBHs because they would sink into the centres of the pulsars due to dynamical friction and then consume them.
 Assuming a Maxwellian PBH velocity distribution, the capture rate for a PBH by a neutron star is~\cite{Capela:2013yf}

-Here, $\rho_{\rm DM}$ is the local dark matter density, $\sigma_{\vrm}$ is the velocity dispersion of the PBHs, and $R_{\rm NS}$ and $M_{\rm NS}$ are radius and mass of the neutron star, respectively.
-The upper panel of Fig.~\ref{fig:NS-Capture-Probabilty-Spike} shows the number of captures over $10^{10}\,$yr as a function of Galactocentric distance, assuming a NFW profile~\cite{Navarro:1995iw}.
-For PBHs smaller than about $10^{24}\,\grm$, no neutron star older than $10^{10}\,$yr survives within the innermost $10\.\fPBH\,$pc and this increases to $100\.\fPBH\,$pc for $\MPBH \sim 10^{20}\,$g.
+Here, $\rho_{\rm DM}$ is the local dark matter density, $\sigma_{\vrm}$ is the velocity dispersion of the PBHs, $E_{\rm loss}$ is the energy lost in the process, and $R_{\rm NS}$ and $M_{\rm NS}$ are radius and mass of the neutron star, respectively.
+The upper panel of Fig.~\ref{fig:NS-Capture-Probability-Spike} shows the number of captures over $10^{10}\,$yr as a function of Galactocentric distance, assuming a NFW profile~\cite{Navarro:1995iw}.
+For PBHs smaller than about $10^{24}\,\grm$, no neutron star older than $10^{10}\,$yr survives within the innermost $10\.\fPBH\,$pc and this increases to $100\.\fPBH\,$pc for $M \sim 10^{20}\,$g.

 This effect is significantly enhanced if the dark matter density near the Galactic centre is increased relative to an NFW profile due to adiabatic accretion of dark matter, as expected in the spike models of Gondolo and Silk~\cite{Gondolo:1999ef}.
-Sadeghian {\it et~al.}~\cite{Sadeghian:2013laa} suggest the following analytic approximation for the spike density profile (see also Refs.~\cite{1980ApJ...242.1232Y, 1986ApJ...301...27B}):
+Sadeghian {\it et~al.}~\cite{Sadeghian:2013laa} suggest the following analytic approximation for the spike density profile, which we depict in the lower-left panel of Fig.~\ref{fig:NS-Capture-Probability-Spike} (see also Refs.~\cite{1980ApJ...242.1232Y, 1986ApJ...301...27B}):

 Here, $R_{\Srm}$ is the Schwarzschild radius of Sgr\,${\rm A}^{\!*}$ and $R_{\rm sp}$ is the spike radius (see Refs.~\cite{Gondolo:1999ef, Nishikawa:2017chy} for details).
-The lower-left panel of Fig.~\ref{fig:NS-Capture-Probabilty-Spike} shows the capture rate for the profile \eqref{eq:rho} and indicates that a steeper profile (\ie~larger $\gamma$) results in more efficient removal.
+The lower-right panel of Fig.~\ref{fig:NS-Capture-Probability-Spike} shows the capture rate for the profile \eqref{eq:rho} and indicates that a steeper profile (\ie~larger $\gamma$) results in more efficient removal.
 For $\gamma = 2$ and $\MPBH = 10^{22}\,$g, no neutron stars older than $10^{7}\fPBH\,$yr survive inside $10\,$pc. $N$-body simulations using more refined PBH velocity distributions and mass profiles will be needed to better assess this model.